meramkumar/Az-Cognitive-AI/README.md

   -SkuName Standard_RAGRS `
   -Kind StorageV2

-for the example we can use LRS, StorageV2.
+Note:- For the example we can use LRS, StorageV2.

 Step 2:
 Upload atleast 100 different file types (docx, pdf, doc) in the root of the storage account.